spetlr-org/spetlr/docs/power_bi/README.md

 If you want to check only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
-If the list is not empty, only the selected tables will be checked, and the table that was refreshed first will be used for checking.
+If the list is not empty, only the selected tables will be checked, and the table that was refreshed earliest will be used as a reference.
-To only show the list of tables, specify an empty array: table_names=[]
+To show the list of available tables, specify an empty array: table_names=[]

 You can also specify the optional "local_timezone_name" parameter to show